 Hope earned her Juris Doctor from The Shepard Broad College of Law at Nova Southeastern University and a Bachelor's of Arts degree in Sociology from the University of Florida.
 She served two years as the President of the Palm Beach County Chapter of the Nova Law School Alumni Association.
-In addition to The Florida Bar, Hope is an active member of the Palm Beach County Bar Association where she currently serves as a co-committee chair.
+In addition to The Florida Bar, Hope is an active member of the Palm Beach County Bar Association where she currently serves as co-chair for the Social Justice and Racial Equality Committee for the 2020-2021 year.

 Admitted to Practice: